Floricienta: Overview

-The famous Argentinian producer Cris Morena presented her new project Floricienta in 2004, the show became one of her biggest international hits alongside Rebelde way.
+The famous Argentinian producer Cris Morena presented her new project Floricienta in 2004, the show became one of her biggest international hits alongside Rebelde Way.

 The title, Floricienta, is a mix of Flor (the main character, Florencia, nickname) with Cenicienta (Cinderella).
 Floricienta was a modern re-telling of Cinderella and The Sound of Music.
 The story was especially developed by Morena as a starring-vehicle for Florencia Bertotti which was cherry-picked by the producer.

 There are a few similarities between the show and another Cinderella modern re-telling, the movie A Cinderella Story such as the Converse sneakers instead of the glass slipper, but the movie and the show were in production at the same time.
-(Floricienta premiered on Canal 13 in March 2004, while the movie debuted in the United States in July).
+(Floricienta premiered on El Trece in March 2004, while the movie debuted in the United States in July).

 Floricienta was critically acclaimed for its fun storyline, dialogue, creative editing, post-production and the charisma of the main actress, Florencia Bertotti.
 It became the biggest licensing brand in Argentina in 2004 and 2005.
 Over 300 licensed products were available during the shows two-years run and even Floricienta branded apples were put on market.

 Floricienta started with 14 points in its first episode.
-The show achieved ratings of over 30 points with the death of Federico at the end of the first season, being one of the most watched Morena’s hits in history.
-The first season was the highest-rated afternoon-slot show in Canal 13 history.
+The show achieved ratings of over 30 points with the death of Federico at the end of the first season, being one of the most watched Morena's hits in history.
+The first season was the highest-rated afternoon-slot show in El Trece history.

-After the huge twist in the end of the first season, many fans of Federico did not liked how the story turned out after his death and drifted away from the show.
+After the huge twist in the end of the first season, many fans of Federico did not like how the story turned out after his death and drifted away from the show.
 The ratings for the second season suffered because of that, but the show continued to be huge and won its time-slot.
 The TV show ended with Florencia's marriage in front of a huge live audience and the finale was also a hit, with 25 points.

-Floricienta, like most of Morena's productions, had a huge Broadway style live musical in Teatro Gran Rex during the Winter vacations.
+Floricienta, like most of Morena's productions, had a huge Broadway theatre style live musical in Teatro Gran Rex during the Winter vacations.
 Demand for tickets were extremely high with some concerts selling out in less than five minutes.
-In 2004, to satisfy the demand, the cast played two concerts at Estadio Vélez Sarsifield with over 80,000 people attending.
+In 2004, to satisfy the demand, the cast played two concerts at José Amalfitani Stadium with over 80,000 people attending.